Diabol/gocd-pipeline-configurator/README.md

 3. pip install requests
 4. run gocd-pipeline-configurator.sh

-There's an example pipelines.yml in the examples dir.
-The example assumes that template 'build' already exists in gocd.
+There's an example pipelines.yml in the examples/example1 dir.
+The example assumes that template 'build' already exists in GoCD.
+You can also checkout my other exsample using 'yaml templates' in the examples/template_example dir.
+In this example the resulting pipeline will be the merged result of the pipeline hash and the template hash.

 ## Development